jessesim/movie-search/README.md

 A webpage offering movie search results.
 Type the name of a movie or tv-show into the search bar and select submit.
 Suggestions most relevant to your query will be displayed.
+If your search yields no results try another title.
 Can be viewed here: https://jessesim.github.io/movie-search/